Hospitals and surgical centers have resumed all procedures.

 Please continue to observe the practices of staying at home when feasible, wearing mouth and nose covering when out for essential activities, and social distancing.

 Please note that exposure of our staff to persons suspected of COVID or COVID positive requires us to quarantine as well, causing not only complete disruption of our work flow but also potential illness in our staff and loved ones.
-Therefore, please do not under any circumstances present to our office in person with an unexplained illness or known COVID exposure.
+Therefore, please do not under any circumstances present to our office in person with an unexplained illness or known or suspected COVID exposure.

 Security Family Medicine will continue to operate on a modified team-based schedule.
 As we consider the need to preserve the safety of patients and staff while continuing to provide the best care, our biggest challenges will be how to maintain safe physical distance between individuals and how to maintain our physical spaces.
 Our policies includes staggered staff working in teams, using our inside and outside spaces, distributing supplies, and creative use of technology.
 We deeply appreciate your ongoing patience and support.